aalzubidy/carledgr/STRIPE_INTEGRATION.md

-# CarFin Stripe Integration
+# CarLedgr Stripe Integration

-This document outlines the complete Stripe integration for CarFin's subscription-based licensing system.
+This document outlines the complete Stripe integration for CarLedgr's subscription-based licensing system.

 ## Overview

-CarFin uses Stripe to handle monthly subscriptions for salvage car dealerships.
+CarLedgr uses Stripe to handle monthly subscriptions for salvage car dealerships.
 The system automatically:
 - Creates organizations and user accounts when subscriptions are purchased
 - Manages license limits based on subscription tiers
 - Handles subscription status changes and payment failures